Moore Creek

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-In AreaSearch's latest postcode level ATO data for financial year 2023, Moore Creek's median income among taxpayers is $70,214, with an average of $83,248.
-Nationally, these figures are extremely high compared to the Rest of NSW's median of $52,390 and average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Moore Creek would be approximately $76,435 (median) and $90,624 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Moore Creek rank highly nationally, between the 83rd and 91st percentiles.
-The earnings profile shows that 36.0% of residents (1,194 people) fall into the $1,500 - $2,999 weekly income bracket, reflecting regional patterns where 29.9% occupy this range.
-Higher earners make up a substantial presence with 40.1% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data released for financial year ended June 2023 shows Moore Creek's median income among taxpayers is $70,214.
+The average income in the suburb is $83,248.
+Nationally, this is extremely high compared to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year ended June 2023, current estimates for Moore Creek would be approximately $76,435 (median) and $90,624 (average) as of September 2025.
+According to the Census conducted in August 2021, household, family, and personal incomes in Moore Creek rank highly nationally, between the 83rd and 91st percentiles.
+The earnings profile shows that 36.0% of residents (1,194 people) fall within the $1,500 - 2,999 weekly income bracket.
+This pattern is similar to the region where 29.9% occupy this range.
+Notably, 40.1% of Moore Creek residents exceed $3,000 weekly, indicating strong purchasing power within the community.
+After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income